I’m a Lecturer in Chinese Studies in the School of Languages, Literatures, Cultures and Linguistics at Monash University.

 My first book, Defending Rights in Contemporary China, was published by Routledge in 2013.

-I study contentious politics and political communication in modern China, with particular emphasis on new media, activism, dispute resolution, the role of law and rights, and the history of ideas.
+I study contentious politics and political communication in modern China, with particular emphasis on new media, aesthetics, activism, dispute resolution, the role of law and rights, and the history of ideas.
+I’m also increasingly interested in how Chinese culture and society are taught and learnt at secondary schools and universities.